wlillisdev/tasty_tipples/README.md

 __Contact Us__

-  - The contact infomationfir Tasty Tipples is visible to the user, including their address, phone number.
+  - The contact information for Tasty Tipples is visible to the user, including their address, phone number.
-  - The user is asked for thier contact information and a brief message about thier inquiry
+  - The user is asked for their contact information and a brief message about their inquiry
   - All fields are required for the message to be sent user will be given feedback if any errors occur.

   - <img src="assets/readme/contact_us.png" alt="Contact Us" width="800"/>
   - The user will get an alert if the message was successfully submitted.